Bourton on Dunsmore, St Peter, Warwickshire

 |Bells:||3; 5-1-12 in Bb - UNRINGABLE|

 |Contact:||PCC Secretary Mrs Jean Grinnell.
 Tel: 01926 632356|

 History Of The Bells

 A potentially ringable three.
 In an old, two level, wooden frame, the treble being in the upper frame.
+The frame is from some time in the 18th century, certainly older than the current church tower, which was built in 1842.
 The bells were rehung with new ringing fittings by Taylors in 1928 at which time they were turned on their headstocks and the tenor's canons were removed.

 The bells have been inspected by the Coventry DG Bell Advisory Team and it is recommended that they not be rung until the metalwork is replaced.